 Security Camera Field of View: What It Is and Why It Matters

 A camera is a camera is a camera, right?
 Yes.
 And no. While they all basically function in the same manner, cameras can differ in important but often forgotten ways.
-For that reason, Camera A might be perfect for a task that Camera B can’t or shouldn’t do.
+Camera A might be perfect for a task that Camera B can’t or shouldn’t do.
 For example, take the camera field of view (FOV), also known as the viewing angle.
 You’ve likely seen it listed in degrees as part of a camera’s specs.
 But what exactly is it?

 To see that in action, grab your smartphone, open the camera, and point it at whatever is in front of you.
 The camera “sees” part of the scene, but not the whole thing.
 Next, zoom in on something.
 You’ll be able to recognize greater detail, but you’ll have even less of the scene on your screen.
 The viewing angle has shrunk.

-Sometimes you’ll want a wide field of view, and sometimes you’ll want a narrow one, but it’s vital that you pick the correct one for the job.
+Sometimes you’ll want a wide field of view, and sometimes you’ll want a narrow one.
+But it’s vital that you pick the correct one for the job.

 Security Camera Viewing Angle